-The Sax Institute is limited by guarantee.
+The Sax Institute is a not-for-profit unlisted public company limited by guarantee.
 In the event of and for the purpose of, winding up of the Company, the amount capable of being called up from each member and any person or association who ceased to be a member in the year prior to the winding up is limited to \$10 for members that are corporations and \$10 for all other members, subject to the provisions of the Institute's constitution.

-At 30 June 2018 the collective liability of members was \$480 (2017: \$480).
+At 30 June 2019 the collective liability of members was \$530 (2018: \$480).

-This report is made in accordance with a resolution of directors.
+This report is made in accordance with a resolution of directors on this 18th day of September 2019.